 Is there any point to writing another outraged analysis of the president only to be read by other people who are already equally outraged?
 I am exhausted from being outraged.

-Despite the wildly inappropriate things Trumps does and says, at this point, it seems most people already made up their minds on where they stand on his presidency.
+Despite the wildly inappropriate things Trumps does and says, at this point, it seems most people have made their minds up on Trump’s presidency.
 If you’re still not bothered by his conduct, then there’s probably nothing he can do to cause you to question his fitness for office.

 Trump himself seems to marvel at the unwavering support of his base.
 In January 2016, at an Iowa campaign rally, he said, “I could stand in the middle of 5th Avenue and shoot somebody and I wouldn’t lose voters.”
 He may have been right.

-We seem to be existing to separate realities.
-How is it we can all be seeing and hearing the same things, but come to such different conclusions?
+We seem to exist in separate realities.
+How is it we can see and hear the same things but come to such different conclusions?
 It is maddening.

 The irrational disconnect from reality only fuels the overwhelming sense of frustration, anxiety and dread.
 How is this all possible?

-So there I was, sitting at home, trying to find an approach to writing an opinion that added some new insight to the debate.
-On the TV, Jerry Seinfeld’s “Comedians in Cars Getting Coffee” was streaming on Netflix.
+So there I was, sitting at home, trying to find an approach to write an opinion that added some new insight to the debate.
+On the TV, Jerry Seinfeld’s “Comedians in Cars Getting Coffee” streamed on Netflix.

 Seinfeld’s guest was Christoph Waltz, from Vienna, Austria.
 He is known in this country for his Oscar winning roles in Quentin Tarantino’s “Inglourious Basterds” and “Django Unchained.”
 A running joke of the episode is how sophisticated and refined Waltz sensibilities are.